Block title

 Birds

-The less I understood about where people go after their bodies die, the more credence I gave to the birds as intermediaries between worlds, as though they didn't recognize a dividing line.
-Birds continue to find a place in my paintings.
+The less I understand about where people go after their bodies die, the more credence I give to the birds as intermediaries between worlds, as though they don't recognize a dividing line.
+Birds will continue to find a place in my paintings.

 • Come and Go